Alexandria Home Solutions Logo

 • Hollow Core: Lightweight and economical, hollow-core doors are made from a wood frame covered in veneer or fiberboard.
 They are less soundproof and durable but perfect for low-traffic areas.

-• Solid Core: Made from a mixture of wood fibers, solid core doors offer better soundproofing and durability than hollow core but are still more affordable than solid wood.
+• Solid Core: Made from a mixture of wood fibers, solid core doors offer better soundproofing and durability than hollow core doors but are still more affordable than solid wood.

-• Glass: Glass doors, such as French or sliding doors, add elegance and light to a room.
+• Glass: Glass doors, such as French doors or sliding doors, add elegance and light to a room.
 They are best for spaces where you want to maintain a visual connection between rooms while adding a touch of style.

 3. Consider the Door Size and Thickness